wavefrontHQ/docs/pages/doc/logging_kuberentes_tutorial.md

 1. Run the Fluentd log shipper:
     1. Open a new terminal window and navigate to the directory you cloned in the Prerequisites
         ```
-        cd <folder_path>/<ADD_NAME>
+        cd <folder_path>/logging-examples
         ```
-    1. Run the following command to create a configmap from the config file.
+    1. Run the following command to create a config map from the config file.
 WHY?
         ```
         kubectl create configmap fluentdconfigmap --from-file=fluent.conf -n kube-system
         ```